SELECT FROM <model>.CASES (DMX)

 A condition to restrict the values that are returned from the column list.

 Optional.
 An expression that returns a scalar value.

-The following example returns the columns for all the cases that were used to test the Targeted Mailing model.
-If the mining structure on which the model is built does not have a holdout test data set, this query would return 0 cases.
-You can use the expression list to return only the columns that you need.
+The following example returns the columns for all the cases that were used to train the Target Mail model.
+You can use the expression list to return whatever columns you need.

 Drillthrough Using IsInNode Example

 The following example returns just those cases that were used to train the node whose value for the NODE_UNIQUE_NAME column is '0000000010403'.

 Select * from [TM Decision Tree].Cases WHERE IsInNode('0000000010403')